underwoo16/add-to-tasklist/README.md

 ### TODO
 - Make tasklist title configurable via action inputs
-- Handle scenario where tasklist has checked items
 - Handle scenario where tasklist has no title
 - Decide on strategy for demilestoning